 2013 Awardee: Gabrielle Saunders - Kings Fork High School

 The Foundation will be working directly with the four high school counselors in an effort to award one deserving senior the Col. Fred V. Cherry Scholarship.
 Your school counselor should have copies of the scholarship available to you by February 1st of each school year or applications may be downloaded from the Foundation's Website: www.suffolkfoundation.org.
 (See Below) For any further information, contact Mr. William N. Hill, Executive Director of the Suffolk Foundation by either emailing him at email@example.com or by calling 923 – 9090.
-The application must be in the Foundation office at 106 West Finney Avenue on or before 12 noon, the last working day of March.
+The application must be in the Foundation office at 106 West Finney Avenue on or before 12 noon, the last business day of March.
 Therefore, it will be necessary, if mailing the application, to have the application in the mail well in advance of the last day of March.
-Applications received after 12 noon on the last work day of March will not be considered.
+Applications received after 12 noon on the last business day of March will not be considered.

 Electronic Scholarship Application Instruction: